What Are the Legal Requirements for Workday Breaks in Pennsylvania?

 The Fair Labor Standards Act (FLSA) requires nursing mothers to be given a break to express milk, whenever the mothers need to express milk, for one year after the child’s birth.
 Employers must provide a place, other than a bathroom, that is private, meaning “shielded from view and free from intrusion from coworkers and the public,” where women may express milk.
 The law only applies to non-exempt employees (i.e., those who are entitled to overtime pay for overtime work), and it exempts employers with fewer than 50 employees if it would be an undue hardship for the business to provide such breaks.
 These breaks do not need to be paid under the FLSA.
 However, where employers provide compensated breaks, a nursing mother must be compensated in the same way that other employees are compensated for break time.

-What Are The Penalties for Violating FLSA Meal and Rest Break Requirements In Pennsylvania?
+What Are the Penalties for Violating FLSA Meal and Rest Break Requirements in Pennsylvania?

 Employers can refuse to allow breaks except for minors between ages 14 and 17.
 However, if an employer provides a rest break or requires an employee to perform work during a designated meal break, then the employer must pay their employees for the break.
 If they aren’t paid, then employees may file a wage and hour violation complaint to seek compensation for denied wages.